ibm-cloud-docs/cis/waf-cis-ruleset.md

 |**Block**|The request is discarded.|
 |**Challenge**|The visitor receives a CAPTCHA challenge page.|
 |**Simulate**|The request is allowed through but is logged in the Events log.|
 {: caption="Table 3.
-OWASP ModSecurity Core Rule Set" caption-side="top"}
+OWASP ModSecurity Core Rule Set" caption-side="bottom"}

 For Ajax requests, the following scores are applied instead: